guerinoni/fiuto/README.md

 ## Idea

 - check responses
+- support for headers to inject
+- test combination of headers?
 - test different input other then examples provided
 - use the full example of the object instead examples for every field
 - inject token for request with auth (CLI parameter)